LuMarans30/AstralSafeServer/README.md

 # GUI

-You can also access to a simple web interface by going to http://localhost:8080
+A simple web interface can also be accessed by visiting http://localhost:8080.

 <br />

-The github page running on this repository is a NON working demo of the project since github allows only static web pages.
+The github page running on this repository is a NON-working demo of the project, since github only allows static web pages.